tmssoftware/smartsetup/tmstest/README.md

 > [!IMPORTANT]
 >If you save the reg/code in the profile, it will be stored in plain text wherever the profile is saved.
 You might prefer to set the variable in other manually.

+# Defining which delphi versions and platforms to test
+Testing every delphi version and platform might be prohibitive.
+So normally we will test the latest one, unless some test tests a specific version in particular.

+To define what to test:
+  * The delphi versions and platforms are defined in `tms.starting.config.yaml`.
+What we write here will affect all tests.
+  * The delphi version used for `rsvars.bat` in tests that call msbuild directly are in `util.set_starting_config_yaml.ps1`

+If the test has some specific need to test a particular delphi version, it can override the settings in `tms.starting.config.yaml` with their own, and not use the `TMS_RSVARS` variable or the command `msbuild` itself to test msbuild.

 # Running the tests

 ## Running from the console.